lectair/Saeta/README.md

 **Frontend and backend are not yet connected**, but you can start saving data into your ElasticSearch database (although it only saves open ports in hosts, reason and TTL. **NOT GRABBING BANNERS YET**).

-Go into `saeta/backend` and run `main.py` (make sure to have your ElasticSearch database properly installed and running)
+Go into `saeta/backend` and run `main.py` (make sure to have your ElasticSearch database properly installed and running, *replace lines 66 & 74 with your ElasticSearch port.
+You must have an index called `_saeta`*)

 ```bash
   cd saeta\backend